CoRoLab-Berlin/website/content/hardware/BROMMI_TAK.md

 title: BROMMI:TAK
 order: 6
 image: images/hardware/brommiTak.jpg
-description: BROMMI:TAK is a bioinspired redundant elephant's trunk completely driven by fluidic muscles.
+description: BROMMI:TAK is used for tasks focusing on pneumatic control and for manipulators with safe human-robot interaction.
 ---

 BROMMI:TAK is a bioinspired redundant elephant's trunk completely driven by fluidic muscles.
 The robot consist of 8 segments driven by 27 fluidic muscle actuators, controlled by 50 valves and observed by 35 pressure and 19 angle sensors; 19 DOF's.